 While Gràcia boasts a thoroughly modern spirit, El Born is in beautiful contrast, with history everywhere you turn.
 If you’re even a little bit of a history buff, El Born may be your favorite neighborhood for temporary or long-term housing in Barcelona.

 Tourists often trickle into the area to explore the Picasso Museum, as well as take the short walk to Ciutadella Park and Arc de Triomf.
 If you like to people watch, there’s also a good number of squares offering places to relax and casual cafes.
 Plus, with its central location, you can hop on a bicycle or take public transportation to just about anywhere in Barcelona.

 You may not find the cheapest flat in Barcelona in El Born, but with a good search, you can definitely find a shared space offered at a moderate price.
 This is a great deal, especially as that most of the housing is new or recently renovated.

-In El Rava, you’ll find the Museum of Contemporary Art of Barcelona (MACBA), which is one of the most popular cultural attractions in all of Barcelona.
-The skating scene is also big in El Rava, with many nearly famous spots for skateboarders.
+In El Raval, you’ll find the Museum of Contemporary Art of Barcelona (MACBA), which is one of the most popular cultural attractions in all of Barcelona.
+The skating scene is also big in El Raval, with many nearly famous spots for skateboarders.